Causal Judge Evaluation: Calibrated Surrogate Metrics for LLM Systems: Background and Setup

+\paragraph{Bootstrap with bias-corrected estimation.} While the jackknife captures variance, it does not correct for bias in the plug-in estimator $\widehat V = n^{-1}\sum_i \hat f(S_i)$.
+This bias arises because $\hat f$ is fit on the oracle slice and applied to all samples, creating a covariance between the calibration function and the evaluation samples.
+We address this with the one-step estimator derived from the efficient influence function for missing-outcome estimation (\cref{app:eif-direct}; see also \citet{Chen2026EfficientLLMJudge} for the LLM-as-judge instantiation):

+where $\hat f$ is the full calibrator, $\hat f^{(-i)}$ is the calibrator trained on folds excluding sample $i$'s cluster, and $L$ is the oracle slice.
+The first term uses the full calibrator for lower variance; the second term uses cluster-out-of-fold predictions to avoid overfitting in the residual correction.
+If oracle sampling is non-uniform (e.g., oversampling uncertain prompts), replace the constant $|L|/n$ with sample-specific inclusion probabilities $e(Z_i)$ in the general AIPW form (\cref{app:eif-direct}).
+Combined with bootstrap (refitting the calibrator in each replicate), this achieves ${\sim}$95\% coverage across oracle fractions (\cref{tab:uq-comparison}), compared to 70--89\% for jackknife-only variance estimation.

-\paragraph{Computational cost.} OUA adds $K$ refits of AutoCal-R (isotonic regression) and $K$ re-evaluations of the estimator.
-Since both are $O(n \log n)$, the overhead is modest relative to the cost of teacher forcing and response generation.
+\paragraph{Computational cost.} Bootstrap with $\hat\theta_{\mathrm{aug}}$ requires $B$ refits of the reward calibrator (we use $B{=}2{,}000$).
+Since isotonic regression is $O(n \log n)$, the overhead remains modest relative to the cost of teacher forcing and response generation.
+The full bootstrap procedure (\cref{alg:bootstrap-direct}) uses prompt-level cluster resampling to preserve within-prompt dependence \citep{CameronGelbachMiller2008}, with a resample-until-valid loop ensuring each replicate has sufficient oracle labels.